 Parents and kids aren’t the only ones who should brush up on their Halloween safety tips.
 Driving on Halloween night can be a challenge.
 There are many extra precautions you should take to ensure you don’t end up involved in an unfortunate accident.
 Halloween safety tips for drivers pertain to anyone on the road during trick-or-treat hours.

 - Pay extra attention to children walking on the sidewalks, streets, and curbs.
 Be proactive in case a child falls into the street or jumps out without looking.

 - Enter and exit driveways and alleys carefully.
 Look more than once to be sure you are clear to go.

 - As the sun goes down, watch for children wearing dark clothing.
-They may be difficult to spot and if they jump out in the road, you can easily hit them without seeing them.
+They may be difficult to spot and if they jump out into the road, you can easily hit them without seeing them.

 - If you have a new driver in the house, try to encourage them to stay home on Halloween.
 Navigating the road can be particularly difficult for inexperienced drivers, especially with all the distractions.